Accounting Research Manager

 =========================================

-AUDITING AND INTERNAL CONTROLS SUMMARY
+AUDITING AND INTERNAL CONTROLS HEADLINES

 =========================================

-• SAS No. 146, Quality Management for an Engagement Conducted in Accordance With Generally Accepted Auditing Standards (effective for periods beginning on or after December 15, 2025).
+• SAS No. 146, Quality Management for an Engagement Conducted in Accordance with Generally Accepted Auditing Standards (effective for periods beginning on or after December 15, 2025);

-• SQMS No. 1, A Firm's System of Quality Management (effective December 15, 2025).
+• SQMS No. 1, A Firm's System of Quality Management (effective December 15, 2025);

-• SQMS No. 2, Engagement Quality Reviews (effective December 15, 2025).
+• SQMS No. 2, Engagement Quality Reviews (effective December 15, 2025);

 • SAS No. 149, Special Considerations—Audits of Group Financial Statements (Including the Work of Component Auditors and Audits of Referred-to Auditors) (effective for periods ending on or after December 15, 2026).